 11. Both parties to this Agreement are committed to involving the teaching staff in meaningful input regarding the continued development and implementation of the middle school.
 The parties have agreed to the establishment of a Middle School Steering Committee.
-This Committee will be made up of four (4) teachers, one (1) per middle school, excluding alternatives, elected by the KEA members in that building and four (4) administrators appointed by the District.
-In addition, one (1) central office administrator, designated by the Superintendent, and (one) 1 member of the Association Executive Board (middle school at-large representative when possible) appointed by the Association shall also serve as ex-officio members-of the steering committee.
+This Committee will be made up of four (4)

+Appendices 2023-2024 Appendix 2 Letters of Agreement Back to Top teachers, one (1) per middle school, excluding alternatives, elected by the KEA members in that building and four (4) administrators appointed by the District.
+In addition, one (1) central office administrator, designated by the Superintendent, and (one) 1 member of the Association Executive Board (middle school at-large representative when possible) appointed by the Association shall also serve as ex-officio members of the steering committee.
 All recommendations from this or any other committee developing the middle school program shall be presented to the Board of Education by the full membership of the Steering Committee.
-This will assure all parties that the District's teaching staff have had the opportunity for direct-input into the Board's decision-making process as the middle school program is developed and implemented.
+This will assure all parties that the District's teaching staff have had the opportunity for direct input into the Board's decision-making process as the middle school program is developed and implemented.